Ask Chef Dennis

 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.

-You’ll love the seasoning blend for the pulled pork, made with black pepper, chili powder, garlic powder and other flavorful spices.
+You’ll love the pulled pork’s seasoning blend, which is made with black pepper, chili powder, garlic powder, and other flavorful spices.

 What Cut of Pork should I use for Perfect Pulled Pork?

 Most barbecue restaurants use whole pork shoulder roast for their pulled pork, but they’re rarely available in grocery stores.
 The shoulder roast is the entire front leg and shoulder of a hog.
-For home consumption, this cut is generally too large, but perfect for restaurant use.
-This is the cut the Famous Kansas City BBQ uses for their pulled pork.
+For home consumption, this cut is generally too large, but it is perfect for restaurant use.
+This is the cut the Famous Kansas City BBQ uses for its pulled pork.

 In your grocery store, you will usually find this divided into two cuts, the Boston butt (cut of pork that comes from the upper part of the shoulder from the front leg ), and the picnic roast.